 KCET viewers have been peppering me with requests for more new "Doc Martin" episodes.
 They're coming our way but not until early 2012.
 Season 5 will first play in the UK on the ITV channel and afterwards the series will be released in the States.

 The show's been in production since 2004, but unlike American comedies and dramas that get cranked out as quickly as drive-through food joints, "Doc Martin" shoots eight episodes in one season and then goes on hiatus for a year.
 During the lull, the producers and star are crafting new plotlines and reworking freshly written scripts until they're perfect.
 Ben Bolt, the director of the series, told me he wishes they could do more episodes and produce them more frequently.
 But getting the stories to work just right takes time, he explained.

+One of the great joys of my visit was the chance to interview each one of the series' actors.
+As busy as they were with filming, they were eager to talk about how many American tourists are suddenly popping up in Port Isaac -- a sign of the series' success on public television.
 Martin and Philippa beamed liked proud parents showing off a baby when I told them their show is KCET's most popular and highest-rated show.
 "Marvelous!" said Martin.

 During my interview he revealed a curious development about the brand.
 Several successful producers in Hollywood are negotiating to bring the format of the show to America (not unlike what happened with an Americanized verison of the Helen Mirren classic "Prime Suspect" that launches this fall).
 "Doc Martin" already plays in Germany and Spain with native casts.